FrustratedGameDev/project2/README.md

 * "Unusually small" number of issues handled by person21?(Denae started but needs refinement)
 * "Unusually large" number of commits?
 (Denae will do) Needs another file(https://developer.github.com/v3/repos/commits/)
 * Large time between commits for one person? (in progress - Anthony)
+* Length of commit message
+* Number of issues per milestone
+* Number of issues without milestone

 # Bad Smells
 What bad smells can we detect using the above features?